abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 You can start from scratch with any official Lima template, customize your own, or try my template linked above.

-I also have a few convenient [shell functions](https://github.com/abogoyavlensky/agents/blob/master/sandbox/README.md?plain=1#L59-L86) that simplify running agents through the sandboxed VM.
-The goal is to make the VM invisible: right now there is no UX difference between running `claude` directly and running `lmcc`.
+I also have a few convenient shell functions that simplify running agents through the sandboxed VM.
+The goal is to make the VM invisible: right now there is no UX difference between running `claude` directly and running an alias, say: `lmcc`.
 Same speed and convenience, but a completely different level of isolation.

 ### Workflow